 We know that we will not always get things right.
 When that happens the best thing to do is raise the matter right away and see if we can resolve it.
 If that isn’t possible our complaints procedure sets out how we will investigate and deal with your complaint and the timescales involved.

-Other individuals and organisations are represented in court and below we list the contact details for those, not part of the Scottish Court Service, if you wish to make a complaint.
+Other individuals and organisations are represented in court and below we list the contact details for those, not part of the Scottish Courts and Tribunals Service, if you wish to make a complaint.

 Members of the Judiciary